 We had heard Puzzle Break was the original room around here, so we reached out to Nate Martin, one of the company’s co-owners to get the deets.
-Nate told us that Puzzle Break’s Capitol Hill location was actually the first puzzle room in the whole country (Update: this is apparently a contested title), and it opened just four years ago, in August 2013.
+Nate told us that Puzzle Break’s Capitol Hill location was actually the first puzzle room in the whole country (Update: this is apparently a contested title).

 According to Nate, other escape rooms started showing up around 2015.
 So Sam must have hit the scene pretty early when he tried his first escape room at a bachelor party last year.

 “I was really enamored with the concept, but at the same time, I was disappointed with the execution,” Sam said.
 “I walked away that day thinking, ‘Wow, what a great idea,’ but ‘I can do something better than this’ …So I did.”

 After that first room, Sam told us, he started building puzzles and transforming his apartment.
 It took about a month of work before his room, Bricklebrit Escapades’ “The Madness from the Sea,” was born.

 We stopped by recently to give it a go, and Sam gave us a few examples of what makes his room different from most of what’s out there (we bet you can guess reason number one):

 - ‘First of all, this is where I live.’
 Most escape room debriefs probably don’t include tips like where puzzlers can find snacks in his kitchen and requests for teams not to look through the medicine cabinet when they use the restroom.
 Sam’s did.